Peter Knight’s Gigspanner – From Poets to Wives | Talking Elephant

 In my youth, there was a sparsely furnished cardboard box at the side of the Fidelity Music Master twin speaker affair in a girlfriend’s bedsit back in 1971, with just the three LPs, each of which were played on rotation.
 The recently departed Jimi Hendrix’s Hendrix in the West was one of them, Wishbone Ash’s self-titled debut was another and the third was the relatively off-the-radar Zero Time created by an outfit with the outlandish moniker Tonto’s Expanding Headband, which was by far the best of the three albums in terms of providing the listener with something strange while laying flat on their back as the aroma of joss stick smoke wafted by.
 The British jazz musician Malcolm Cecil was one half of this formidable duo, the other being an American producer Robert Margouleff.
 While Hendrix went to great lengths to make his guitar sound like anything but a guitar and Andy Powell and Ted Turner harmonised with their respective axes through the epic “Phoenix”, Cecil and Margouleff were at the helm of a monstro Heath Robinson contraption labelled TONTO (The Original New Timbral Orchestra), a sort of synthesiser housed in furniture the size of several wardrobes, a little like HAL in the Kubrick film 2001: A Space Odyssey.
 There wasn’t really much about in terms of electronic music in those days aside from Walter (later Wendy) Carlos’s Switched on Bach and the soundtrack to another Kubrick film A Clockwork Orange, Terry Riley’s A Rainbow in Curved Air and a little later Isao Tomita’s recitals of Claude Debussy’s best loved impressions on Snowflakes Are Dancing.
 The six pieces on Zero Time ranged between the highly melodic “Cybernaut” and “Tama”, to the abject weirdness of “Jet Sex”, a forerunner of Pink Floyd’s “On the Run” or indeed Kraftwerk’s “Autobahn”, with a heart beat running through it.
 Around the same time, Cecil and Margouleff collaborated with Stevie Wonder on some of the Motown musician’s best remembered albums of the early 1970s, including Music of My Mind (1972), Talking Book (1972), Innervisions (1973), for which Cecil won a Grammy for best engineered recording, Fulfillingness’ First Finale (1974) and the later Jungle Fever soundtrack (1991).
 Malcolm Cecil died on 28 March, 2021 at the age of 84.

-Cybernaut is included on this week’s edition of the Vaults radio show.
+Cybernaut is included on this week’s edition of the Northern Sky Vaults Radio Show.

 Dave Evans (Unknown-2021)